Fec16/os232/links.md

 8. [What is Passphrase and How to Use It?](https://www.ssh.com/academy/ssh/passphrase) is a site explaining about passphrase in a nutshell.
 Passphrase encrypts a private key with the password we made. <br>

 9. [Create a tar.xz in one command](https://stackoverflow.com/questions/18855850/create-a-tar-xz-in-one-command), this one is taken from stack overflow.
 Using one command which is `tar -cJf archive.tar.xz directory/` you can create a tar.xz with one command. <br>

+10. [How Operating Systems Use Memory?](https://public.support.unisys.com/aseries/docs/ClearPath-MCP-20.0/86000387-514/section-000023203.html) this site explains the main concept of operating systems memory management.
+Mostly explaining about memory usage and allocations on Windows and Linux <br>